Akku Yadav: Aftermath

-The women returned to Kasturba Nagar to tell their husbands and fathers they had killed Yadav.
+The women returned to Kasturba Nagar to tell their husbands and fathers they had killed Akku.
 The slum celebrated, and families put on music and danced in the streets.
 They bought food and handed out fruit to their friends.
 Five women were arrested immediately but released following demonstrations in the city.
 Every woman living in the locality claimed responsibility for the lynching.
 Usha Narayane was arrested and charged with murder, as were other women.
 A crowd of 400 women and more than 100 men and children gathered at the courthouse to support the women.
 The crowd said they would not move until the women were granted bail.
 In 2012, Narayane was acquitted.
 Twenty-one others, including six women, were also arrested and released due to lack of evidence.

-A judge noted a lack of reliable witnesses to the lynching, including unreliable police statements, and cited Yadav's autopsy report, which showed alcohol in his system, as proof that he was receiving preferential treatment from police.
-Retired high court judge Bhau Vahane publicly defended the women who lynched Yadav, saying: "In the circumstances they underwent, they were left with no alternative but to finish Akku.
+A judge noted a lack of reliable witnesses to the lynching, including unreliable police statements, and cited Akku's autopsy report, which showed alcohol in his system, as proof that he was receiving preferential treatment from police.
+Retired high court judge Bhau Vahane publicly defended the women who lynched Akku Yadav, saying: "In the circumstances they underwent, they were left with no alternative but to finish Akku.
 The women repeatedly pleaded with the police for their security, but the police failed to protect them."
 Vahane also said: "If they took law into their hands, it was because the law and law-enforcing agencies had not given them succour."
 ACP Dalbir Bharati said: "There are 200 women who say we did it.
 The investigating officer found no weapon or blood marks on the five women who were arrested, we found no evidence against these women."
-Shortly after Yadav's death, Outlook, an Indian magazine, reported that local police spoke indirectly about gang-war rivalries between Yadav's group and a smaller one that allegedly supported the women.
-According to Outlook, a nephew of Yadav swore revenge for his lynching.
+Shortly after Akku's death, Outlook, an Indian magazine, reported that local police spoke indirectly about gang-war rivalries between Akku's group and a smaller one that allegedly supported the women.
+According to Outlook, a nephew of Akku swore revenge for his lynching.
 In 2014, it was reported that all of the remaining accused in the Akku Yadav murder case were released due to a lack of evidence.